 If your friend or family member would like to find out what living in a care home is really like, it might be possible to arrange a 'trial stay'.
 Everyone is different, so only do this if you think your relative would understand the reasons for the visit and benefit from it.
 You might also be able to arrange a short-term stay for respite care and this could be a good opportunity for them to see what it's like to be in a care home, even if it is only for a week or two.

-Are you are the owner, administrator or manager of a residential care home, nursing home, specialist care home, retirement property business, domiciliary care agency, this Local Care Network is for you.
-Our network facility can help advertise your business to the local community whilst promoting your website in such a way as to help it feature prominently in search engines such as Google, Bing and Yahoo.
-You can also advertise as many job vacancies as often as you require.
+If you are the owner, administrator or manager of a residential care home, nursing home, specialist care home, retirement property business, home care agency, our network facility can help promote your business to the local community whilst also enabling you to advertise job vacancies as often as required.